amankr66/Merging-lists/README.md

 # Merging-lists
 It merges two given input Lists while first list in its order and next in reverse order.
-I would love improvements in the code by fellow enthusiasts.
+I would love to see improvements in the code by fellow enthusiasts.